SvenerusoAGU/TOPS-OC1-ethos/lessons/lesson3.md

-# Lesson 3: WHO: Stakeholders of Open Science: Who practices Responsible Open Science and for whom?
+# Lesson 3.
+Stakeholders of Open Science: Who practices Responsible Open Science and for whom?

 ## Introduction